 where $\chi,\psi\in C_{pol}^{1,3}\left( [0,T]\times\mathbb{R}\right)$ with $\dfrac{\partial \chi}{\partial t},\dfrac{\partial \psi}{\partial t}\in C_{pol}^{0,1}([0,T]\times\mathbb{R})$.
 Observe that (\ref{fBSDE}) is a special case of BSDE (\ref{BSDE}).

-We mention that in Proposition 4.5 \cite{HP-09}, the existence problem of a solution for an equation of type (\ref{fBSDE}) was not considered.
-Therefore we shall give the following proposition in a rigorous manner: \begin{proposition} Under the assumptions $(H_{1})$-$(H_{4})$, BSDE (\ref{fBSDE}) has a unique so\-lu\-tion $(Y,Z)\in \mathcal{V}_{T}\times \mathcal{V}_{T}$ of the form
+In Proposition 4.5 \cite{HP-09}, the existence problem of a solution for an equation of type (\ref{fBSDE}) was not explicitly specified.
+Therefore, we shall give the following proposition: \begin{proposition} Under the assumptions $(H_{1})$-$(H_{4})$, BSDE (\ref{fBSDE}) has a unique solution $(Y,Z)\in \mathcal{V}_{T}\times \mathcal{V}_{T}$.
+This solution has the form

-where $u,v\in C_{pol}^{1,3}([0,T]\times\mathbb{R})$ with $\dfrac{\partial u}{\partial t},\dfrac{\partial v}{\partial t}\in C_{pol}^{0,1}([0,T]\times\mathbb{R})$. \end{proposition} Before giving the proof, we show the following auxiliary result: \begin{lemma} Assume that $f\in C^{0,1}_{pol}([0,T]\times\mathbb{R})$ and put $f_{s}=f(s,\eta(s))$, $s\in[0,T]$.
+where $u,v\in C_{pol}^{1,3}([0,T]\times\mathbb{R})$ with $\dfrac{\partial u}{\partial t},\dfrac{\partial v}{\partial t}\in C_{pol}^{0,1}([0,T]\times\mathbb{R})$. \end{proposition} Before giving the proof, we show the following auxiliary result: \begin{lemma} Assume that $h\in C^{0,1}_{pol}([0,T]\times\mathbb{R})$ and put $h_{s}=h(s,\eta(s))$, $s\in[0,T]$.
 Then

-\end{lemma} \begin{proof} Since $f\in C^{0,1}_{pol}([0,T]\times\mathbb{R})$, we know that $f_{s}\in L^{2}(\Omega,\mathcal{F},P)$, for all $s\in[0,T]$.
-From Theorem \ref{chaos expansion} there exist $f_{n,s}\in \mathcal{H}^{\otimes n}$, $n\ge0$ such that $f_{s}=\sum\limits_{n=0}\limits^{\infty}I_{n}(f_{n,s})$, with $I_{0}(f_{0,s})=\mathbb{E}f_{s}$.
+\end{lemma} \begin{proof} Since $h\in C^{0,1}_{pol}([0,T]\times\mathbb{R})$, we know that $h_{s}\in L^{2}(\Omega,\mathcal{F},P)$, for all $s\in[0,T]$.
+From Theorem \ref{chaos expansion} there exist $h_{n,s}\in \mathcal{H}^{\otimes n}$, $n\ge0$ such that $h_{s}=\sum\limits_{n=0}\limits^{\infty}I_{n}(h_{n,s})$, with $I_{0}(h_{0,s})=\mathbb{E}h_{s}$.
 Recall that the series converges in $L^{2}(\Omega,\mathcal{F},P)$.
-From the proof of Theorem 3.9.9 \cite{BHOZ-06} we deduce that $f_{n,s}$ is measurable w.r.t. $s$, for $n\ge0$.
-Similarly, for $g:={\displaystyle\int_{t}^{T}}f_{s}ds\in L^{2}(\Omega,\mathcal{F},P)$ there exist $g_{n}\in \mathcal{H}^{\otimes n}$, $n\ge0$, such that, $g=\sum\limits_{n=0}\limits^{\infty}I_{n}(g_{n})$ with $I_{0}(g_{0})=\mathbb{E}g$.
-Let us show that we can choose $g_{n}={\displaystyle\int_{t}^{T}} f_{n,s}ds$, $n\ge0$.
-For this we observe that
+From the proof of Theorem 3.9.9 \cite{BHOZ-06} we deduce that $h_{n,s}$ is measurable w.r.t. $s$, for $n\ge0$.
+Similarly, for $G:={\displaystyle\int_{t}^{T}}h_{s}ds\in L^{2}(\Omega,\mathcal{F},P)$ there exist $G_{n}\in \mathcal{H}^{\otimes n}$, $n\ge0$, such that, $G=\sum\limits_{n=0}\limits^{\infty}I_{n}(G_{n})$ with $I_{0}(G_{0})=\mathbb{E}G$.
+Let us show that we can choose $G_{n}={\displaystyle\int_{t}^{T}} h_{n,s}ds$, $n\ge0$.
+For this, we observe that

-and hence $I_{n}(f_{n,s})$ is square integrable w.r.t. $s$.
+and hence $I_{n}(h_{n,s})$ is square integrable w.r.t. $s$.

-Now, for arbitrary $F\in L^{2}(\Omega,\mathcal{F},P)$ with the chaos expansion $F=\sum\limits_{n=0}\limits^{\infty}I_{n}(h_{n})$, we have from Fubini's Theorem
+Now, for arbitrary $F\in L^{2}(\Omega,\mathcal{F},P)$ with the chaos expansion $F=\sum\limits_{n=0}\limits^{\infty}I_{n}(l_{n})$, we have from Fubini's Theorem